 - Failing to pay overtime for hours worked above 40 hours per week (and/or as required by state law);

-- Classifying employees as “managers” despite the fact that these employees have little in the way of managerial duties or discretion, in order to avoid paying these employees overtime, which would otherwise be required for hours worked above 40 hours in a week.
+- Classifying employees as “managers” who are exempt from minimum wage and overtime laws, despite the fact that these employees have little in the way of managerial duties or discretion; or

 Trief & Olk’s recent employment cases include: